BenjaminWFox/need-find-tribbles-js13k2021/description.md

 As you explore the universe, you'll also encounter other interesting people and sights!

+Desktop provides the best experience, but this should also work on mobile.

 ~~

 The Decentralization:

-This is a decentralized application (dApp) created for the decentralized category!
+This dApp was created for the js13k 2021 decentralized category!

 NEAR Protocol challenge: On-chain storage of NFT metadata - all the information for each tribble - provided via NEAR Protocol: https://near.org/